Vkdel001/Callcenter/ESP32_DEPLOYMENT_GUIDE.md

 # ESP32 Integration - Quick Deployment Script

 echo "🚀 Starting ESP32 Integration Deployment..."
+echo ""
+echo "⚠️  PREREQUISITES CHECK:" echo "   1.
+Have you updated src/services/deviceService.js with production URL and API key?" echo "   2.
+Have you updated device_client/config.py with production URL and API key?" echo "   3.
+Have you verified DEVICE_API_KEY in .env matches the other two?" echo "" echo "Press Enter to continue or Ctrl+C to cancel..." read

 # 1. Pull latest code
 cd /var/www/nic-callcenter